LENS: A Learnable Evaluation Metric for Text Simplification: Framework

 \section{\frameworkname~ Framework}

-We discuss the challenges of human evaluation in \S \ref{sec:challenges} and propose the \frameworkname~(\frameworknameAbb) framework that integrates relative ranking into direct assessment to provide a more accurate evaluation and allow training learnable metrics for text generation tasks.
-To assist human annotators in directly comparing and rating many ($>$20) system outputs at once, we design the annotation methodology in a list-wise manner as illustrated in Figure \ref{fig:ann_framework}.
+To facilitate consistent evaluation and enable the training of \metricname, we develop \frameworkname~, a human evaluation framework to assist annotators in efficiently comparing and rating many ($>$20) system outputs at once in a list-wise ranking manner.